 To get the long term health benefits from mindfulness, like any other health practice, doing small daily practise is the key.
 It takes time to build up our stamina with mindfulness and focus the mind so that we can be mindful.

 Practising mindfulness can be as challenging as the training is for any sport.
 So starting small, daily practice is the way to begin.

 4. Learning to practise Mindfulness resources

 These resources are foundation level exercises in learning to practise mindfulness.
 They are recordings which guide you in each of the mindfulness activities.

-You can do these activities in the morning, afternoon or evening, as a little “mini relax break”, a little “quality time out” for yourself.
+We can do these activities in the morning, afternoon or evening, as a little “mini relax break”, a little “quality time out” for ourselves.

 In all the mindfulness activities, treat your body and mind kindly and lovingly.
 Be gentle with yourself, your mind and your body.
 Please don’t mentally or physically strain in any of the exercises.
 And you can always breathe in and let go – this is taking in a deep breath, slowly exhaling, and at the same time giving whatever you are carrying in that moment to the ground.
 The ground is used to carrying everything, including you, and can carry anything you give it 🙂

 Below are a seven audio recordings of Mindfulness exercises.

 Please click on the links below the image to access the activities.

 Progressive muscle relaxation and mindfulness.
 These are introductory activities designed to relax areas in your body.